Serving Deep Learning Models with Deduplication from Relational Databases: Evaluation

 \subsubsection{Multiple Versions of Personalized Text Embeddings}

 We find that word embedding models finetuned from the same TFHub pretrained Word2Vec model share more than $90\%$ of pages.
-(The accuracy of each Word2Vec model after finetuning is above $99\%$.)
-Each model is a $1,000,000 \times 500$ tensor, stored in a set of tensor blocks in the shape of $10,000 \times 100$, each weight is stored in double precision.
-Without our proposed deduplication mechanism, storing six word embedding models separately requires more than $24$ gigabytes storage space.
-However, by applying our work, only $6.7$ gigabytes storage space is required, which is a \textbf{$3.6\times$} reduction.
+(The accuracy of each embedding model after finetuning is above $99\%$.)
+Each model is a $1,009,375 \times 500$ tensor, stored in a set of tensor blocks in the shape of $10,000 \times 100$, each weight is stored in double precision.
+Each input matrix is of the shape of $100\times1,009,375$, representing a batch of $100$ words.
+It will multiply with the embedding matrix of the shape $1,009,375\times 500$ Without our proposed deduplication mechanism, storing six word embedding models separately requires more than $24$ gigabytes storage space.
+However, by applying our work, only $6.7$ gigabytes of storage space is required, which is a \textbf{$3.6\times$} reduction.
 Note that the overall memory requirements for serving $6$ models will be higher than the storage requirements, as we also need to cache the intermediate data, which includes the \texttt{join} HashMap constructed for probing the model parameters, and about $1$ gigabytes input data.